2022–23 RFU Championship

 The 2022–23 RFU Championship is the fourteenth season of the RFU Championship, the professional second tier of rugby union in England.
 It features eleven English teams and one from Jersey.
-Ealing Trailfinders are the reigning champions.
+Jersey Reds won the league with one match remaining.

 Structure

 The twelve teams will play each of the other teams twice.

 The results of the matches contribute points to the league as follows: